-Leading modern bearded dragon husbandry experts recommend keeping bearded dragons in no smaller than a 120 gallon (48"L x 24"W x 24"H) enclosure, preferably larger.
-The enclosure should be front-opening for easy access, and should have excellent ventilation.
+Per leading bearded dragon experts and international reptile welfare guidelines, a bearded dragon enclosure should be no smaller than $6'L \times 2'W \times 2'H$ , preferably larger.
+The enclosure should be front-opening for easy access, and should have good ventilation to prevent overheating.